Sakelig/m-bachelor/README.md

 docs for next with docker: https://nextjs.org/docs/pages/building-your-application/deploying docs for db: https://node-postgres.com/apis/pool

+Two dummy users:
+Email:user@user.com - Password:123
+Email:test@test.com - Password:test

-NOTE: Its recommanded to delete both the image and container manually on docker when doing docker compose down, tho its not always needed but it garantee that it will be a new image you create and not use the same old one
+NOTE: Its recommended to delete both the image and container manually on docker when doing docker compose down, tho its not always needed but it garantee that it will be a new image you create and not use the same old one

 ---- END ----